 Internship Tasks Include:

-Applications for the 2013-14 internship will be due on Sunday, September 29, 2013.
-To apply, please send the following information as a single MS Word or PDF document to Alexis Griffin, Program Manager of the UCLA Burkle Center, at: email@example.com.
+To apply, please send the following information as a single PDF document to Alexandra Lieben, Deputy Director of the UCLA Burkle Center, at: email@example.com.

 CV or Resume (1 page) - please include any volunteer or extracurricular activities and your current GPA.

-2-3 References from a past employer, professor, TA, volunteer supervisor, etc. (name, contact information and brief affiliation only, i.e., "how do they know you?"
-This is NOT a request for a letter of recommendation.)
+2-3 References (i.e. a past employer, professor, TA, volunteer supervisor, etc.) - please include name, contact information and brief affiliation only, i.e., "how do they know you?"
+This is NOT a request for a letter of recommendation.